Back to top

 Ecological Densities II

-This double front calls for integrated urban planning and architecture projects, designed and built to:
+This dual challenge calls for integrated urban foresight and architecture projects that will:

 a. preserve the quality of life,